Artemon

 Artemon (Ἀρτέμων) (fl. c.
 230 AD), a prominent Christian teacher in Rome, who held Adoptionist, or Nontrinitarian views.
-We know little about his life for certain.
+Little is known about his life.

 He is mentioned as the leader of a nontrinitarian sect at Rome in the third century.
 He is spoken of by Eusebius of Caesarea as the forerunner of Paul of Samosata, an opinion confirmed by the acts of a Council of Antioch in 264, which connect the two names as united in mutual communion and support.
 Eusebius and Theodoret describe his teaching as a denial of Christ's divinity and an assertion that he was a mere man, the falsification of Scripture, and an appeal to tradition in support of his errors.
 Both authors mention refutations: Eusebius an untitled work, Theodoret one known as The Little Labyrinth, which has been attributed to a Roman priest named Caius, and more recently to Hippolytus of Rome, the supposed author of the Philosophoumena.